Sitemap

 Download Paper | Download Slides

-Must Read: A Systematic Survey of Computational Persuasion
+Must Read: A Comprehensive Survey of Computational Persuasion

 This paper is a systematic survey of computational persuasion, focusing on AI as a persuader, persuadee, and judge.